About Us

 The mission of the Committee is to actively promote positive mental health and provide the leadership, best practices (resources, awareness, education, training, and supports) that first responders, their communities, and leaders need.

-1. Research, share and promote current best practices and relevant studies to support positive mental health among first responders.
+• Research, share and promote current best practices and relevant studies to support positive mental health among first responders

-4. Develop a toolkit of best practices and resources for employers, supervisors and workers to support mental health in the workplace.
+• Develop resources for employers, supervisors, workers and family members to support mental health in the workplace

 Members of the Committee